AlecMMedeiros/dataStucture/README.md

 ## What is the purpose of this repository?

 This repository is for learning and practicing different types of data structures.
-It contains code examples written in C++.
+It contains code examples written in Java.

 ## How to use this repository?

 You can clone this repository or download it as a zip file.
 Then, you can open the code files in your preferred editor or IDE.
-You can compile and run them using any C++ compiler.
+You can compile and run them using any Java compiler.

 ## License